 In case 1.2 and 1.3 the distribution heat loss is reduced around 1.3% units.
 The total use of electricity and distributed electricity is higher because of the need for a heat pump to boost the waste heat temperature.
 The share of waste heat is higher in both cases.
-The primary energy factor and CO2 emission factor is reduced a little in case 1.2 and significantly in case 1.3.
-The renewable energy factor is almost unchanged in both cases as the renewable energy ratio factor for waste heat from process related component is 0.
-The change in numbers is on 3rd and 4th decimal and is therefore not noticeable in this case.
+The primary energy factor and CO2 emission factor is reduced a little in case 1.2 and more in case 1.3.
+The renewable energy factor is lowered a little in case 1.2 more in case 1.3.